 Differential Diagnosis: "Climber's Elbow"

 So you’ve got tendonitis, climber’s elbow, golfer’s elbow, or medial epicondylitis and you did your work searching the internet to fix yourself.
-You’ve took time off, stretched the heck out of it, maybe even found some handy ways to use a lacrosse ball to “break up scar tissue.”
-You finally gave in and saw a trusted practitioner and they recommended basically the exact things that the internet suggested plus a sprinkling of ideas from the most recent research (Eccentrics!
-Isometrics!).
+You’ve took time off, stretched the heck out of it, did eccentrics, maybe even found some handy ways to use a lacrosse ball to “break up scar tissue.”
 Unfortunately, you’re still having pain.

 Let’s talk about how to differentiate what else could be going on. . .